 Acknowledgments & Sponsors

-The openEMSstim is a fork of the EMS Toolkit by Max Pfeiffer and colleagues at the University of Hannover and a result of their wonderful work and the workshops we did together at CHI 2016 and World Haptics 2015.
+The openEMSstim is a derived work from the EMS Toolkit by Max Pfeiffer and colleagues at the University of Hannover and a result of their wonderful work and the workshops we did together at CHI 2016 and World Haptics 2015.
 A big word of appreciation to them for their wonderful efforts.